x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/non-delivery-reports-in-exchange-online/fix-error-code-550-5-1-10-in-exchange-online.md

 ### Fix or remove broken forwarding rules or settings

-Office 365 provides the following features for users and email admins to forward messages to another email address:
+Microsoft 365 or Office 365 provides the following features for users and email admins to forward messages to another email address:

 - Forwarding using Inbox rules (user)